ndronos/c-nomorph/Adamson-2011/README.md

 The latter two groupings add profound new layers to the programming model: interpreters to parse and interpret program code, or virtual machines that create an entirely new execution environment for bytecode.
+Importantly, in both of these cases, the programmer's code is not the executable: run `ps` and you'll see that the interpreter or VM is what's running, not your code per se.

 (Adamson, 2011)
 ```